 When you do have the right to a criminal case appeal, you need to file the paperwork quickly.
 There are deadlines in place to ensure appeals are not filed years after the fact.
 It is essential you speak with a Los Angeles appeals lawyer as soon as possible after your conviction.
-To schedule a free consultation with an attorney with years of appeals experience, contact Spolin Law P.C. today at (310) 424-5816.
+To schedule a free consultation with an attorney or staff member with years of appeals experience, contact Spolin Law P.C. today at (310) 424-5816.

 Requirements to File a Criminal Case Appeal

 There are several requirements you must meet to be eligible to file a criminal case appeal.
 Questions to ask yourself as you review these requirements include: